 Materials

-Email addresses of undergraduate advisor, faculty advisor (if applicable), MS program director(s), and graduate advisor
+Email addresses of undergraduate advisor and graduate advisor

 1-paragraph personal statement indicating areas of interest within the appropriate program field

-For research and thesis programs only: in addition, include a short description of your proposed MS research project
+For research and thesis programs only: in addition, include a short description of your proposed MS research project, and email addresses of faculty advisor and MS program director(s)

 Application Deadlines

-*Note: the phase 1 application can take 1-2 weeks for all signatures to be gathered.
+*Note: the phase 1 application can take up to several weeks for all signatures to be gathered.
 Please submit proactively to allow sufficient time for review.
-However, we do not recommend submitting your application too far in advance.
-Please abide by the credit hour/semester eligibility requirements to apply at an appropriate time.

 Next Steps

-Students must later submit a formal phase 2 application for admission consideration to the same program they were approved for during phase 1.
-This application is the formal graduate admissions application via the ASU Graduate Admissions Online Portal.
+Once students have applied for their undergraduate graduation, they must submit the phase 2 application for admission consideration to the MS program they were approved for during phase 1.

 Application Deadlines

-If student is graduating with their bachelor's at the end of Fall semester - apply prior, by July 15
+September 15 - if student is graduating with their bachelor's at the end of Fall semester

-If student is graduating with their bachelor's at the end of Spring semester - apply prior, by December 15
+February 1 - if student is graduating with their bachelor's at the end of Spring semester

-If student is graduating with their bachelor's at the end of Summer Session - apply prior, by April 15
+June 1 - if student is graduating with their bachelor's at the end of Summer Session

 Accelerated BS/MS students may share up to 12 credit hours between degrees during their last 2 semesters or 30 credit hours.
 Up to 6 of the 12 credits can be 400-level life science coursework, while the other 6 must be 500-level or above life science coursework or higher.
 The grade in the class must be a "B" grade or higher to share.